Did 76er’s Defender use wrong arm/hand defending Raptor’s Kawhi Leonard’s winning basket?????

 Plus, remember when attempting to block a shot the defender should make sure the ball has left the shooters hand before you block the ball so you will not be in position to be called for a foul.

-This defender is 6 inches taller than Leonard so that plus including his long arm span reach it would make it almost impossible for Leonard to even get the shot off if the defender used his left and and arm to defend Leonard’s game winning basket.
+The 76er defender is 6 inches taller than Leonard so that plus including his long arm span reach it would make it almost impossible for Leonard to even get the shot off if the defender had used his left and and arm to defend Leonard’s game winning basket.

-IThe defender is a great athlete playing basketball but how much does it take to figure out you should use your left arm and hand when defending a shooter and not your right arm and hand and if you don’t why doesn’t or hasn’t your own coach told you to do it?
+The defender is a great athlete playing basketball but how much does it take to figure out you should use your left arm and hand when defending a shooter and not your right arm and hand and if you don’t why doesn’t or hasn’t your own coach told you to do it?

 Maybe, it is because your coach hasn’t figured it out yet either along with all the other many players and coaches at the middle school, high school, AAU, college or in the NBA haven’t figured it out either that allow their players to use their right arm and hand to defend the right handed shooter?